trptcolin/taking-command-of-the-command-line-workshop/doc/05_searching.md

 ## What am I running?

-Often we might get curious about exactly *what file* is running when I type a given command.
+Often we might get curious about exactly *what program* is running when I type a given command.
 This is usually because something is going wrong, so let's make something go wrong!

 ```shell